International Institute of Humanitarian Law: The Sanremo Round Table

+Ever since it was created, the Institute has drawn particular attention to current trends and developments in humanitarian law and related subjects, by organizing an annual international gathering that takes place in Sanremo.
+This event has become known in the world as the "Sanremo Round Table".

 Research and publications

 The Institute has become increasingly involved in research activities, study and analysis.
 It publishes texts, essays and monographs that aim to contribute to the awareness of issues relevant to international humanitarian law and its different aspects, refugee law and migration law.